ezzatron/austenite/test/fixture/specification/sensitive.md

 > example binary

 This variable **MAY** be set to a non-empty **base64** value.
-If left undefined a default value is used.
+If left undefined, a default value is used.

 ```sh
 export AUSTENITE_BINARY=Y29ucXVpc3RhZG9y # base64 encoded string